kleinderg/Zomblog/README.md

 # Zomblog - A Vanilla Blog Template
+[Preview on Glitch](https://zomblog.glitch.me/).
 A what-would-it-be-like-to-build-that project that may or may not have utility for anyone building out a blog.

 No packages required, everything is Vanilla™: HTML, CSS, JS.